luisgreen/mongo_learning/README.md

 ### Covered queries

 Is a query where, the `query` portion and the `projection` portion ***ONLY*** contains the indexed fields.

-### Index Intersection

-When an index can satisfy a part of the query, and another index can satisfy another part of the query.

 ### Text Index